zainabdnaya/Cpp_Module-00/README.md

 whenever an object of it's class goes out of scope or whenever the delete expression is applied to a pointer to the object of that class.

+# Class VS Struct in C++

+ The only difference between a struct and class in C++ is the default accessibility of member variables and methods.
+ In a struct they are public; in a class they are private.
 # Ressources

     best first exemple about C++: